Opened on the Glencorse Extension (Edinburgh, Loanhead and Roslin Railway).

 The line continued south as a mineral line to serve Mauricewood Pit, Penicuik Gas Works and Eastfield Colliery (north of Shottstown, Penicuik).

-The station closed to passengers in 1933 and the line south was cut back to form a headshunt for the goods yard in 1956.
+The station closed to passengers in 1933 (box closed 1934) and the line south was cut back to form a headshunt for the goods yard in 1956.
 The line closed completely in 1959, cut back to Roslin Colliery.
 Military specials had continued to Glencorse right up until closure in 1959.

 A long portion of platform survives, a railway cottage and the base of a crane in the goods yard.